YousafAzabi/roads/README.md

 * `map-splitter.js` to split map to smaller areas.
 Configuration file is map-splitter-config.json.
 * `map-processing.js` to convert original map data to required format and reduce size of the file.
 * `comparatar-reduce.js` to compare links of OS and OSM reduced data by map-processing.js.
+* `timeprinter.js` is a module that accepts two values (string and date in milliseconds).
+Used to calculate time in the format of `0h:0m:0s` hours, minutes and seconds.
+It is implemented in `comparatorY.js`, `map-splitter.js`, `map-processing.js` and `comparator-reduce.js`.